athulan/iitm-ed6008/docs/intro.md

 title: Course Introduction
 ---

-## Introduction
+## Summary

-Here is how we describe the course:

-> This course surveys manufacturing technology across machines, processes, and systems.
-The course ties fundamentals in these areas to the current state-of-the-art, with an examination of where technology is evolving to in the future.
+ Industry 4.0 refers to a fundamental shift in global manufacturing, powered by advances in automation, computing, and data.
+This course surveys the field of Industry 4.0, focusing on advances in manufacturing processes, processes, and systems, a.k.a Smart Manufacturing.
+The course ties the fundamentals in these areas to the current state-of-the-art, with an examination of where technology is evolving to in the future.

 The course will examine the interrelationship between manufacturing machines, processes, and systems, with a close look at the flow of information between and across these realms, enabled by advances in IoT and Analytics.
 The course will pay special attention to the role of design in manufacturing and will examine feedback loops with product design.
+Finally, industrial case studies will be presented to illustrate Industry 4.0 at work and the implementation challenges companies face in putting these technologies to work. ‘

-Finally, key concepts of Industry 4.0 and Smart Manufacturing will be discussed with industrial case studies.
-The course will equip learners to understand and appreciate the complexity of manufacturing in the 21 century, and help identify opportunities to push its frontiers.
+The course will equip learners to understand and appreciate the complexity of manufacturing today, and help identify opportunities to push its frontiers.

-Let's break it down, shall we?

-## Break Down
+## Topics

+1. Overview of Industrial transformations, from Industry 1.0 to 4.0
+2. Fundamentals of manufacturing machines, processes, and systems
+3. Advances in manufacturing machines, processes, and systems
+4. Industry 4.0 key enablers
+5. Data-driven manufacturing: Applying IoT and data collection for decision-making
+6. Advanced analytics including ML/AI systems for manufacturing
+7. Integrating design and manufacturing, including design automation and optimization
+8. Industry 4.0 case studies.

 **Survey of Manufacturing Technology**: We will sweep through multiple topics related to Manufacturing Technology, with the aim of introducing you to a broad set of concepts.
 The idea is _not_ to delve deep into any of these topics, but to provide a sufficient introduction to several of them, so that you can come back later in your academic/professional careers to learn more when you need it.
 Our goal is to help you build an _index_ of these technologies so that they are familiar for you to come back to.